 The Epic Bundle comes in at $499/year.
 If you want more stock recommendations, more support, and just more from The Motley Fool, check out the Epic Bundle.
 This package includes a Stock Advisor subscription, Rule Breakers subscription, Everlasting Stocks subscription, and Real Estate Winners subscription.
 In total, this is equal to over six stock picks a month.

 We won’t go into detail here about how these services differ, but we will say the value of Stock Advisor and Rule Breakers alone is equal to the price of this bundle.
 You’ll also get access to exclusive member workshops throughout the year.

-The question of whether Stock Advisor is worth it ultimately comes down to how you’re going to use it.
+The Motley Fool Stock Advisor can be worth it, especially for long-term investors.
+The answer to the question ultimately comes down to how you’re going to use it.
 This stock-picking service is intended for long-term investing and emphasizes a buy-and-hold strategy.